ssbc/ssb-threads/readme.md

 ## Usage

+Version 7.0 and higher **requires ssb-db2** and does not support ssb-db.
 If the **ssb-friends** plugin is available it will filter the messages of blocked users.

 ```diff
  SecretStack({appKey: require('ssb-caps').shs})